 Image Source

-The New Year celebrations will kick off with the ‘Concertone di Capodanno’, which is essentially the New Year’s Eve big concert that is held every year in the stunning setting of Piazza del Plebiscito.
-You’ll be able to witness several artists perform all night long and the awesome pool of talent will make sure you’re not bored or distracted even for a single second.
-This will be followed by the famous Naples New Year’s Eve fireworks over the Gulf that will simply blow your mind!
+The New Year celebrations will kick off with the ‘Concertone di Capodanno’, essentially the New Year’s Eve big concert held every year in the stunning setting of Piazza del Plebiscito.
+You’ll be able to witness several artists perform all night long, and the fabulous pool of talent will ensure you’re not bored or distracted even for a second.
+This will be followed by the famous Naples New Year’s Eve fireworks over the Gulf that blow your mind!

-Whether you are a music head, a food lover, an avid dancer, a party animal, a beauty lover, or you are simply someone who likes solitude during the New Years, Italy has something for everyone.
+Whether you are a music head, a food lover, an avid dancer, a party animal, a beauty lover, or simply someone who likes solitude during the New Year, Italy has something for everyone.
 And wherever you visit for New Year in Italy, you will always be welcomed and surrounded by the locals – making sure your New Year’s Eve is cheerful, healthy and especially – Italian.
-There are numerous events you can go to, but make sure you check before hand for the tickets.
-Having said that, your enjoyment is inevitable when you plan your trip to Italy for the New Years festival making every penny you spend absolutely worth it.
+There are numerous events you can attend, but make sure you check beforehand for the tickets.
+Your enjoyment is inevitable when you plan your trip to Italy for the New Year’s festival, making every penny you spend worth it.

 Frequently Asked Questions About New Year In Italy